BetaMasaheft/Documentation/split applications release process.md

 The reference data includes bibliography, autority-files, the data from GitHub and the additional data stored in BM.

 #### Store indexes configurations
 Prepare the collections needed and the relative collection.xconf files into system/configuration/db.
-Copies of these files are kept in the GitHub Repository `BetMas`.
+Copies of these files are kept in the GitHub Repository `BetMas` in the same collection organization in which they are in the db structure into exist-db.

-- _EthioStudies_
+- _EthioStudies_ indexes the TEI XML export from Zotero
-- _lists_
+- _lists_ indexes the authority lists and titles
-- _BetMasData_
+- _BetMasData_ indexes the data mirrored from GitHub to speed up the expansion process
-- _expanded_
+- _expanded_ indexes the expanded data for searches and views in the web application
-- _DillmannData_
+- _DillmannData_ indexes the TEI Dictionary data from Dillmann
-- _TracesData_
+- _TracesData_ indexes the TEI Feature Structures from the TraCES project and from _alpheios2fs_

-Configurations should be applied WITHIN EXIDE.
+Configurations should be applied WITHIN EXIDE before uploading the data.
 Make a change and apply configuration when asked after clicking SAVE.
 Make sure permissions are ok (rwxrwxr-x) on the colllection.xconf and on the target collections

 #### Store reference data